alexjeen/Roundcube-AutoLogin/README.md

 2. Using script as is:
-Just place the RoundcubeAutoLogin.php on your webserver, e.g. in the roundcube diretory, include this HTML form in you HMTL code and let it point where you places the script.
+Just place the RoundcubeAutoLogin.php on your webserver, e.g. in the roundcube diretory, include this form in you HMTL code and let it point to where you placed the script.

 ```
     <form action="http://domain.com/roundcube/RoundcubeAutoLogin.php" method="post" name="autologin">